Satyrus II: Reign and civil war

+During his reign, the minting of Panticapaeum coins continued.
+In particular, the Bismuth Coin of Panticapaeum was minted - this is the only known ancient coin whose main metal is bismuth.

 Final battle and death

 Satyrus pursued his brother and his ally, Ariphanes, who both retreated to the capital of the Siraces.
 Upon approaching the city, he realised that it would be hard to take as the city was built on the river Thatis and surrounded by thick marshes.
 There were also man-made defences including a fortified gate and a well-protected castle at the other entrance.
 Knowing he would not be able to take the city, he plundered the countryside, gaining many prisoners and plunder.

 The Siege of Siracena ensued.
 However Satyrus died fighting Aripharnes while attempting to protect his mercenary captain, Meniscus.
 His brother Prytanis became king shortly after his death, and fought Eumelus but shared the same fate.

 His brother Eumelus killed the families of his brothers, but Satyrus' son, Paerisades, survived and fled to Scythia, where he was given asylum by its king, Agarus.